 Keeping Up with Big Data: GeoSpock and the Smart City Revolution

 Richard founded his first fintech business before ‘fintech’ existed, developing one of the first fully regulated futures markets to use cloud computing in 2009.
 By 2015 he had sold it to EEX Group and has since invested in several further fintech propositions.
 Today he serves as CEO of GeoSpock, a cloud data management business unlocking some of the most innovative big data applications in Smart Cities and the Internet of Things.
-Here, he explains how we are on the brink of exciting advances for hyper-connected urban communities – provided the UK can catch up with cities in Asia.
+Richard tells prepaid card provider, Soldo, about how we are on the brink of exciting advances for hyper-connected urban communities – provided the UK can catch up with cities in Asia.

 GeoSpock is founded on a very odd question about the human mind – can you explain that to us?